Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Experiments

-We also evaluate the capablity and generalizability of the proposed SMR models on other datasets than COCO.
-Two datasets are used for this experiment, which are the test2007 dataset of PASCAL VOC \cite{everingham2010pascal} and the TVD dataset \cite{gao2022open}.
-They contain 13315 and 1098 valid object images, respectively.
-It is worth mentioning that (i) most object categories of VOC are also included in COCO except "sofa", thereby the semantics of images on VOC and COCO differ slightly, and (ii) TVD is a test dataset for the common test conditions of the emerging MPEG VCM standard.
-To produce more variables, we encode VOC with HEVC and TVD with VVC, and we also test the models on v1- and v2-annotated datasets separately.
-The SMR prediction errors and coding gains for \textit{cls} are shown in TABLE \ref{table:smr prediction results cls} (last 4 columns).
-According to the results, again, all SMR models bring significant coding efficiency improvements, and SMR difference-based models are preferred over baseline models, which remain consistent with previous results on other traditional codecs-encoded COCO dataset.
-There is only one interesting outlier, \textit{i.e.} SMR-top5 on HEVC-encoded VOC dataset, as the optimal BD-rate savings are noticeably smaller than other codec-dataset combinations.
-This means that the SMR distributions of two datasets can have some differences.
-Nevertheless, the generalizability of the proposed SMR models to any other data domain can be convinced considering all performed experiments.
+We evaluate the capability of SMR models on two other datasets, which are the test2007 dataset of PASCAL VOC \cite{everingham2010pascal} and the TVD dataset \cite{gao2022open}, comprising 13315 and 1098 object images, respectively.
+It is worth mentioning that (i) most object categories of VOC are also included in COCO except ``sofa'', thereby the semantics of images on these two datasets differ slightly, and (ii) TVD is a test dataset in CTC of MPEG VCM standard \cite{vcm-ctc}.
+To introduce more variables, we compress VOC with HEVC and TVD with VVC, and we also test the models on v1- and v2-annotated datasets separately.
+For VOC, we adjust the last $T_\text{SMR}$ from $0.99$ to $0.97$, in line with its SMR distribution.
+The SMR prediction performances and coding gains for \textit{cls} are presented in TABLE~\ref{table:smr prediction results cls} (last 4 columns).
+According to the results, again, SMR models bring significant coding gains, model $Q$ outperforms $G$, and the performances are close between the v1 and v2 machine library, all remaining consistent with previous results on the COCO dataset compressed with traditional codecs.
+Therefore, our SMR models show strong generalizability on unseen datasets.